mofaal1/mofaal-IntrusionDetection/README.md

 - **Snort:**
   Open-source network intrusion detection system used for monitoring and analyzing network traffic for potential security threats.

-- **Wireshark:**
-  Network protocol analyzer utilized for capturing and examining packet data to identify network abnormalities or malicious activity.

 - **Nmap:**
   Network scanning tool used for discovering hosts and services on a computer network, thus aiding in vulnerability assessment and network inventory.